 Users of methamphetamines report intense feelings of euphoria, increased energy and stamina, and greatly increased sex drive and sexual pleasure lasting an average of six to eight hours.
 This may seem like a good thing, but these effects become harder and harder to achieve with prolonged use.
 Meth is a very dangerous drug.
 If you are addicted to it, get out before it is too late.
-To find meth addiction treatment call 800-768-8728.
+To find meth addiction treatment call 800-768-8728(Who Answers?).
 We can help you find the treatment center you need.

 What are the Negative Effects of Meth?